muvaf/cloud-native-heroku/02-hello-world-backstage.md

 scaffolding that will be used in the initial commit of the Git repo it creates.
 We'll create a hello world template to get a taste of what it does and how.

+In this tutorial, we will:
+* Create a new Backstage Template.
+* Create a new Github repository for Backstage to pull the templates from.
+* Use Backstage to bootstrap a new service with its own repository.
+* Run the service locally.

 > You can find the final template for this tutorial in the
 > [templates/01-hello-world](templates/01-hello-world) folder.